https://a.storyblok.com/f/270183/1368x665/261b6977ca/multifactor-security-authentication.png

 Server Side Implementation

-The important aspect of the SIM Swap API we will use for this demonstration is the ability to check whether the swap happened in the last few days to let the user know there could have been a potential fraud in case the swap wasn't made by them.
+The important aspect of the Identity Insights API we will use for this demonstration is its ability to check whether the swap occurred in the last few days, letting the user know there may have been potential fraud if the swap wasn't made by them.

-The SIM Swap API strengthens SIM-based authentication methods, including SMS One-Time Passwords and silent authentication.
-It keeps track of the last SIM swap on a specific mobile number and checks the activation date of a SIM card in real time.
+The SIM Swap insight strengthens SIM-based authentication methods, including SMS One-Time Passwords and silent authentication.
+It tracks the last SIM swap for a specific mobile number and checks a SIM card's activation date in real time.

 Create the Server File

-The server.js file is our main server script that integrates with the Vonage SIM Swap and Verify v2 APIs to authenticate users securely.
+The server.js file is our main server script that integrates with the Vonage Identity Insights and Verify v2 APIs to authenticate users securely.
 It also serves the web pages for our banking dashboard and handles user login and verification.

 try {